-- A Shakespeare play - Comparison of a play and a poet.

-AND

-Unit 2 Comparative and Contextual Study (40%)

-- An essay exploring connections between two set twentieth century novels, based around a particular topic; eg. Women, America - An essay on an unseen prose extract based on the chosen topic, involving both close and wider reading.
+- A Shakespeare play, currently Measure for Measure - Comparison of a play and a poet, currently Milton's Paradise Lost and Oscar Wilde's An Ideal Husband Unit 2 Comparative and Contextual Study (40%) - An essay exploring connections between two 20th century novels, on a particular topic, currently American literature.
+The set texts are currently Fitgerald's The Great Gatsby and Nella Larsen's Passing - An essay on an unseen prose extract based on the chosen topic, involving both close and wider reading.
+Unit 3 Coursework (20%). - A close reading of a 21st Century poem.
+The current set text Poems of the Decade, the Forward Anthology - Comparison of two texts, one set, one of student choice.
+The current set text is Tennessee Williams' A Streetcar Named Desire

-AND

-Unit 3 Coursework (20%).

-- A flexible choice of texts (with one being post-2000), covering all 3 genres. - A close reading or recreative piece with commentary. - Comparison of two texts.